Felerius/findminhs/README.md

 # An Efficient Branch-and-Bound Solver for Hitting Set

-Implementation of a Minimum Hitting Set solver described in a soon to be released paper.
+Implementation of a Minimum Hitting Set solver described in the An Efficient Branch-and-Bound Solver for Hitting Set research paper.
 Also included is the code used for the evaluation section of the paper.

+*Note*: In the Github releases you can find the earlier version of this solver described in my master thesis.

 ## Building

-The solver is implemented in the [Rust programming language](https://rust-lang.org).
-It is structured as a project using the Cargo project manager included with Rust.
+The solver is implemented in the [Rust programming language](https://rust-lang.org) using the Cargo project manager included with it.
 All dependencies are listed in the project format and will be downloaded automatically.
 To get started, `cargo build --release` creates an optimized build in the `target/release` directory.